ehgmsdk20/Flask_with_MongoDB/README.md

 Simple Blog
 ===========
 Tech Stack Used: FLASK, MongoDB, HTML, CSS
-prerequisite: MongoDB, Python
+Prerequisite: MongoDB, Python

 # 1. Description
 This project was created by referring to the Flask tutorial documentation on the Flask official site(https://flask.palletsprojects.com/).